sharonhoward/llpp/README.md

 I felt that *some* kind of tagging would be better than nothing, but future updates can be expected to improve significantly on this aspect of the data.

-### Considerations for further analysis and textmining
+### Considerations for further analysis

 All of the issues described need to be taken into account for anyone trying to use the data.
 I have created a 'corpus' of plain text files but I do not yet know exactly what it will be possible to do with them, given the two compounding factors of transcription errors and spelling variations in the original documents.
 Corpus linguistic approaches to early modern *printed* texts - which are considerably more standardised than these non-elite manuscript sources - have to work hard to deal with [their orthographic variations](http://www.linguisticdna.org/2015/07/10/eebo-tcp-and-standard-spelling/).
 The petitions texts might be more comparable to OCRed printed texts (such as ECCO) than to the rekeyed EEBO-TCP corpus.

-To give one brief example: the top 10 variants from a search of the Middlesex Sessions petitions texts for the word "relief", using the regex **rel[ie]+f**:
+To give one brief example: the top 10 variants from a search of the Middlesex Sessions petitions texts for the word "relief", using the regex `rel[ie]+f`:

 | word | count |
 |-------|--------|